Crime in Honduras: Gangs

+Major gang violence in Honduras can be traced back to the 1970s, but severe issues of violence escalated significantly in the early 2000s with the emergence of major gangs, which rose in prominence following an increase in the deportation of criminals back to Honduras.
+This deportation largely occurred after 1996, when the United States passed the Illegal Immigration Reform and Immigrant Responsibility Act, which expedited the deportation process for those convicted of aggravated felonies.
+As of 2012, scholars estimate there are roughly 12,000 gang members in Honduras.
 Gang presence in Honduras is common where territory is controlled by members of rival gangs, the most powerful being the Mara Salvatrucha and the Barrio 18.
+However, other gangs have emerged as offshoots or challengers to these two major gangs.
+Groups like Chirizos, Los Vatos Locos, Los Tercereños, La Ponce, and Los Olanchano have all gained prominence in Honduras, typically focusing on more local businesses and further drawing territorial boundaries.
 These gangs use violence and threats to enforce their power.
 Members of the community who do not pay their "war taxes" to the gangs for protection are threatened and often killed simply for their disobedience.
+In a 2017 survey, more than 32,000 businesses reported having had to close in the last six years because of extortion threats from gang violence.
 It is partly due to the gang culture in Honduras that many people have risked illegal immigration to the United States.